Introduction

 Can I mix acrylic paint with other mediums?

-Yes, if you use compatible mediums like acrylic gels or mediums designed for acrylics, it can enhance texture and finish.
+Yes, mixing compatible mediums like acrylic gels or those specifically designed for acrylics can enhance your artwork’s texture and finish.
+Ensure the medium is suitable for your intended use to avoid unwanted results.

 How can I clean my brushes after using acrylic paint?